dgaydukov/cert-aws/files/sa.md

 * use access logging to track who/which bucket/what action was executed on s3

-Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1`
+Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3 IA/Glacier - replicate data across 3 AZ go guarantee data won't be lost in case of emergency.
+Price is varied across regions, so make sure you choose right region.

 ###### Amazon Glacier